 Step 2.
 Install WordPress Backup to Dropbox Plugin

-This free plugin is a perfect solution that allows you to backup all your blog easily, in your Dropbox account.
+This free plugin is a perfect solution that allows you to backup all your blog files easily, in your Dropbox account.
 Best of all, it works automatically, so, install the plugin first, then, activate it and click on ”WPB2D” icon in your left WordPress menu as in the below screenshot.